 - Gently press your finger to the inside corner of the eye (near your nose) for about 1 minute to keep the liquid from draining into your tear duct.

-Do not stop using difluprednate suddenly without first talking to your doctor.
+Do not stop using difluprednate ophthalmic without first talking to your doctor.
 You may need to use less and less before you stop the medication completely.

 To be sure this medication is not causing harmful effects, your eyes may need to be checked on a regular basis.
 Do not miss any scheduled visits to your doctor.

-Store this medication at room temperature away from heat, moisture, and light.
+Store the medicine bottle in the protective carton at room temperature, away from moisture, heat, and light.
 Do not freeze.
-Keep the bottle tightly closed when not in use.

 Additional Durezol Information